kenakamu/line-bot-sdk-csharp/README.md

 > Install-Package LineMessagingAPI.CSharp

 ## Visual Studio Template
-This repository contains Visual Studio template which includes the library.
+This repository contains Visual Studio template which includes the library.<br/>
 You can download from https://github.com/kenakamu/line-bot-sdk-csharp/releases

 1. Download Line Bot Application.zip save the zip file to your Visual Studio 2015 templates directory which is traditionally in "%USERPROFILE%\Documents\Visual Studio 2015\Templates\ProjectTemplates\Visual C#\"